solana-labs/solana/docs/src/cli/usage.md

     -v, --verbose                        Show extra information header

 OPTIONS:
-        --ask-seed-phrase <KEYPAIR NAME>    Recover a keypair using a seed phrase and optional passphrase [possible
+    -C, --config <PATH>
-                                            values: keypair]
+            Configuration file to use [default: ~/.config/solana/cli/config.yml]

-    -C, --config <PATH>                     Configuration file to use [default:
+        --derivation-path <ACCOUNT or ACCOUNT/CHANGE>
-                                            ~/.config/solana/cli/config.yml]
+            Derivation path to use: m/44'/501'/ACCOUNT'/CHANGE'; default key is device base pubkey: m/44'/501'/0'

         --faucet-host <HOST>                             Faucet host to use [default: the --url host] --faucet-port <PORT>                             Faucet port to use [default: 9900] -u, --url <URL>                                      JSON RPC URL for the solana cluster -k, --keypair <PATH>                                 /path/to/id.json or usb://remote/wallet/path

 ARGS:
     <AMOUNT>    The airdrop amount to request, in SOL